-Worms on the dog?
+Worms in dogs?
 Recognition and prevention

 Worm infestation is an annoying topic for many dog owners.
 There are different species that can occur in dogs.
 In Germany, hookworms, dog tapeworms, fox tapeworms and roundworms are the most common.